Roasted Garlic Guacamole is a subtle twist on a classic guac, adding a pleasing garlicky dimension that enhances this homemade guacamole.

 Taste, and adjust seasoning to suit your preferences.

-Serve immediately or refrigerate until needed.
-When refrigerating, cover with plastic wrap, tucking tight to the top of the guacamole to keep as much air out as possible (this helps prevent premature browning).
+When refrigerating garlic guacamole, put it in a container and cover it with plastic wrap, tucking tight to the top of the guacamole to keep as much air out as possible.
+This helps prevent premature browning.

-Great Guacamole Garnishes
+Great Garlic Guacamole Garnishes

 And if garnishing your guac is your thing, do it.
 Sprinkle on that cilantro, crumble on that crispy bacon, pepper it with your favorite hot sauce, or toss on some roasted corn kernels.
 But please don’t put peas on it.
 That’s just weird.